Hardwick and Woodbury Railroad: Incorporation and construction

 As the St. Johnsbury & Lake Champlain Railroad had already built the 1.7 mi Hardwick Branch track to serve the granite sheds on the west side of Hardwick, construction of the new railroad began at the end of that spur, which was leased from the St.J.&L.C. for one dollar per year.
 The St.J.&L.C. also provided 56-pound (per yard, or 27.8 kg/m) rails, spikes, and ties for the new company to begin construction of its main line.
 The H&W rented some flat cars and a locomotive—a 4-4-0 Hinckley—from another regional railroad, the Boston & Maine, which was affiliated with the St.J.&L.C.
-A wooden derrick and rail header (track-laying crane) were built on one of the rented flat cars (see photo).
+A wooden derrick and rail header (track-laying crane) were built on one of the rented flat cars.
 This arrangement allowed two rails to be laid every nine minutes.

 The route was surveyed in the summer of 1895.
 As local labor was used as much as possible, the actual work of grading the roadbed was delayed until the haying season was over.
 Much of the roadbed was cut from the sides of the hills, and grading was done with hand tools, wheelbarrows, and horse-drawn carts.
 Five miles of roadbed were graded in 1895, and the remainder was graded in the summer of 1896.
 Grading work came to a halt when the ground froze, and the first rails were laid thereafter.
 Wooden trestles were built to span gorges along the right of way.
 In a process that continued until 1904, the trestles were subsequently replaced with "grout" or waste stone, which was used to fill the ravines.
 The fill was "fine" grout from the cutting sheds, as large blocks falling could have destroyed the trestle structures.
 The largest—and last filled—of the gorges took 6,600 carloads of grout.